 Can I pick something up if I go to a library that owns it?

-Right now, you can only pick up holds at your home library.
-If a library is offering inside service, you can visit the library and check out an item that’s available there if they are allowing out-of-town residents to enter.
+Yes!
+As of Monday, May 10, you may pick up requested items at any library of your choice.
+Not all libraries are allowing patrons inside at this time.
 See which libraries are offering inside service here.
 Remember to call or check the library’s website before visiting to see their rules for entering the building and their hours.
 (The phone numbers of all libraries in the BCCLS system can be found here.)

 I have books / other materials I’d like to donate to the library.

 The library does not accept donated materials.
 We appreciate the generosity, but don’t have the space or staff to handle patron donations.
-Currently, no libraries are accepting donated materials.
-This is in the interest of the health of the staff.
-Hold on to your unwanted books for now.
+Currently, Closter and Englewood Libraries are accepting donations by appointment.
+Always contact a library before dropping off donations!